 - Mega Corp.: They have near complete control of the Dyad Institute, to the point that "Neolutionist" and "Dyad" are almost synonymous (though they're not quite the same thing).

 - The Mole: They monitor the clones by planting someone in their lives to gather information about them.
 Or, in the case of Donnie, manipulate people already in the clone's life.

-- Screw The Rules I Have Connections and Money!: The Dyad has a lot of influence and deep pockets.
+- Screw the Rules, I Have Connections!/Screw the Rules, I Have Money!: The Dyad has a lot of influence and deep pockets.

 - Sci Fi Bob Hair Cut: Many of their female members sport this 'do.

 open/close all folders

 - Played By: Matt Frewer"Neolution: a philosophy of today for tomorrow, rooted in our past, in the evolution of the human organism."